sunwooz/Hacker-News-Job-Parser/README.md

 ======================

 This small python program scrapes data off of a 'Hiring Now' page on Hacker News and only saves the jobs with certain keywords.
 Ie 'New York', 'San Francisco' etc
+You can also use the keywords to find specific jobs ie 'Machine Learning'

 You need to install Beautiful Soup 4 in order to use this program